mrdunker/RTL_Workshop_VSD/README.md

 **Synthesis:** <br />
 RTL design is the process of transforming a high-level functional description of a digital system into a gate-level netlist that can be physically implemented on hardware platforms.
 This process involves mapping the logic to standard cells, optimizing for performance, and ensuring timing requirements are met.
-A Design is converted into gates and the connections are made between those gates,the final output file is what is termed as a netlist.<br /><br />
+A Design is converted into gates and the connections are made between those gates, the final output file is what is termed as a netlist.<br /><br />

 ### What is .lib ?

 1. .lib is a collection of various logical modules
-2. It includes basic gates like and ,or etc..
+2. It includes basic gates like and, or etc...
 3. There are different flavours(versions) of the same gate
     - Slow
     - Medium
     - Fast

-We need different flavours of gates because combinational delays in logical path will determine the maximum speed of operation of digital logic circuits.<br />
+We need different flavors of gates because combinational delays in logical paths will determine the maximum speed of operation of digital logic circuits.<br />
 <br />
-### Why do we need different flavours of gates?
+### Why do we need different flavors of gates?

-1. Different flavors of gates are necessary to provide a diverse toolkit for designing and implementing electronic circuits.They cater to various logical functions, optimization requirements, noise considerations, and implementation constraints, enabling the creation of complex and efficient systems.
+1. Different flavors of gates are necessary to provide a diverse toolkit for designing and implementing electronic circuits.
+They cater to various logical functions, optimization requirements, noise considerations, and implementation constraints, enabling the creation of complex and efficient systems.
-2. Combinational delays in logic path determine the max speed of operation of a digital logic circuit.
+2. Combinational delays in the logic path determine the max speed of operation of a digital logic circuit.

 <br />

 ![dff_combi](https://github.com/mrdunker/iiitb_emil_class/assets/38190245/01b72e99-69f9-4453-9e17-8f2a082de217)

-- Based on the figure shown above,Tclk **Tcq_a** ,**Tcombi**,**Tsetup_b** are the time period of clock,preopagation delay of A,Combinational delay,setup time of B
+- Based on the figure shown above, Tclk **Tcq_a**,**Tcombi**,**Tsetup_b** are the time period of the clock,propagation delay of A, Combinational delay, setup time of B respectively.
-  respectively.
 - **Tclk > Tcq_a + Tcombi + Tsetup_b**
 - one clock pulse should be long enough for the delay of the 'A'-D.FF,combinational delay and setup time for 'B'-D.FF to be incorporated.
 - **Tsetup_b** is the time required for the the 'B'-D.FF data to be stable.

-There is also a need for slow cells.The question of why we need them arises.<br />
+There is also a need for slow cells.
+The question of why we need them arises.<br />
-- To ensure there is no 'HOLD' issues at B-D.FF, we need certain cells to work slowly
+- To ensure there are no 'HOLD' issues at B-D.FF, we need certain cells to work slowly
-- We need cells that work fast to meet the required performance and we need the cells that work slow to meet HOLD.
+- We need cells that work fast to meet the required performance and we need cells that work slow to meet HOLD.

 ## Faster Cells Vs. Slower Cells:
-- A load in a digital logic is a capacitor
+- A load in digital logic is a capacitor
 - A faster charging or discharging means less delay
 - To increase the rate of charging or discharging we need to widen the transistors.
-- Wider transistor give lower delay : but more is requied and more power is required
+- Wider transistor gives lower delay: but more is required and more power is required
-- Narrow tranistors give out more delay  : we need less area and less power is consumed.
+- Narrow transistors give out more delay  : we need less area and less power is consumed.

 </details>